megalut/megalut/runs/great3/README.md

 =====

 This code illustrates the use of MegaLUT on GREAT3 data and reproduces the figures from our paper.
-We focus on the single-epoch constant-PSF branches.
+We focus on the constant-shear single-epoch constant-PSF branches, but running on the corresponding variable-shear branches is equally simple.

-The general idea of this "pipeline" is to be flexible enough to allow for easy experimentation.
-It makes it possible to test and compare different settings.
+A goal of this "pipeline" is to remain flexible enough to allow for easy experimentation.
+It should be relatively easy to test and compare different settings.

 In principle, we'll run the scripts one after the other.
-There is no centralised configuration scheme for these scripts, and some settings are directly hard-coded.
-A first overview of the configuration:
+There is no centralised configuration scheme for these scripts.
+Before describing the scripts, here is a first overview of the configuration.
+You could have a look at those files, just to get a feeling of what's in there:

   - config.py
+  	This is the top-level configuration file.
+It contains:
   	- paths to the GREAT3 data, what branch and what subfields to process
-	- what datasets to use for training and validation
+	- which datasets (defined by "simnames") to use for training and validation
+	- which configuration-files to use for the machine learning

+	The contents of this config.py depend on your environment.
+To get startet, copy one of our configs (e.g., config_cgc.py) into config.py and edit the various paths as needed.

   - measfcts.py
     - settings related to the feature measurements